kocubinski/iavlite/v6/README.md

 equal set the `use` bit, or 3b) if unequal (page fault) fetch the node from disk then evict and replace a node in cache.

+### Reference counting and orphan cleanup

-Periodic snapshot cleanup (collapsing and deleting unreferenced tree nodes) can be performed by a background process using the IAVL tree diff algorithm introduced in [iavl#646](https://github.com/cosmos/iavl/pull/646) to identify and delete orphans.
+Periodic snapshot cleanup (collapsing and deleting unreferenced tree nodes) is required to prevent exploding database size.
+This can be performed by a background process using the IAVL tree diff algorithm introduced in [iavl#646](https://github.com/cosmos/iavl/pull/646) to identify and delete orphans (unreferenced nodes).

+Another strategy is to accumulate a list of orphaned nodes during tree operations where `orphan.version < lastCheckpointVersion`.
+This list is then used to delete orphans from disk during the next checkpoint.
+The overhead of both approaches should be measured.

 ## State Storage